HectorCastelli/insurance-information-test/DevLog.md

 To achieve the goals listed before, I started by starting up a NPM project and added Express.js and ESLINT, using Google's default configuration for convenience.

+### Basic API

 Then, I started to establish the general structure of the API codebase without implementing any functionality.
 This way, I can write the tests and the mocks before moving into implementation.

+The project is structured under two main folders: services and controllers.

+The goal is to separate the business logic from the API mappings.
+So, in short terms, anything related to Express.js and how the HTTP request/response exchange works will be under controllers.
+Anything related to processing would be under services.

+### Unit testing and Service Mocking

+The idea is to start by writing unit tests, based on the anticipated functionality that each Service will need to serve the necessary data to the users.

+This way, the methods will be implemented on each Service and the Controller methods only need to call these.

+#### Authentication

 I will start by testing the Authentication-related functionality, since there is not a lot of overlap with the other services.
-I will first write unit tests for basic JWT manipulation, then move on to write integration tests with API calls.
+I will first write unit tests for basic JWT manipulation, then move on to write integration tests with API calls at a later time.

+#### User

+For users, there is not a lot of functionality, so the Unit tests will be fairly simple.